caolan/raspberry-pi-gpio/README.md

 #### (receive-gpio-event)

 Blocks until a GPIO interrupt occurs on a pin that had set-edge called on it.

-Returns the pin number that caused the interrupt.
+Returns four values the pin number that caused the interrupt, the value read from the pin in the interrupt routine, the number of seconds and nanoseconds representing the time when the interrupt routine was executed.

+#### (current-time-raw)

+Returns two values the number of seconds and nanosecons since process- or machine startup.

+Uses Linux' `clock_gettime` to read `CLOCK_MONOTONIC_RAW`, i.e. the
+result value is *not* effected by adjustments from NTP etc. and therefore suited to measure physical time deltas.

 #### HIGH